 Your bank statement will have two other sections, checks paid from the account and other debits from the account.
 As explained earlier, and worth repeating, if you are using QuickBooks for accounts payable, you are wasting time.
 Home-Based businesses should use their free bill paying software provided by their bank as their business accounts payable software.

-The bank’s online payment software will handle your accounts payable requirements with a lot less investment in time and require a lot fewer steps then processing expenses and paying bills that you may be using now to perform this tedious business tactical task.
+The bank’s online payment software will handle your accounts payable requirements with a lot less investment in time and require fewer steps then processing expenses and paying bills that you may be using now to perform this tedious business tactical task.

 The monthly revenue and expense business transactions taken from these two standard bank statement segments is the only source document that you will require to populate “most” of the 30 available expense categories and the two revenue categories in order to fully populate Model Segment 8 at the end of each calendar month.

 Use as few expense categories as possible in your chart of expense accounts for expense classifications.
 Using Excel, you can add numbers and include notes in cells for informational related notes.
 Most transactions on the bank statement will be easy to categorize into one of the 30 possible available expense categories.
-Populating Model Segment 8 using your bank statement makes for a great financial review.
+Populating Model Segment 8 using your bank statement makes for a great monthly financial review.

 Remember to only include payroll and payroll tax expenses, and vendor and business expense related bank line item transactions into its respective expense account classification in Model Segment 8 each month.
-There will likely be other bank line transactions on a bank statement that are not tax-related expenses, such as a monthly loan payment related to the purchase of the business.
+There will likely be other bank line transactions on a bank statement that are not tax-related expenses, such as a monthly loan payment related to the purchase of a business.
 Only the interest portion of the payment is a tax-related expense.

 A transaction for a credit card payment can require a closer look.
 Some credit card companies group transactions into generic expense categories that can be used to enter as a monthly total for its respective expense classification.
 The most used transactions on the business card are most likely Travel Entertainment or Auto.
 Other than payments for business-related transactions, it is a good practice to use as few non-business transactions as possible to flow through your business bank account.